mqbssppe/Bayesian_cure_rate_model/Test_manuscript_files/README.md

 - [pracma](https://CRAN.R-project.org/package=pracma)

 ## Note
-The previous files are based on a preliminary version of our code.
+These files are based on a preliminary version of our code.
 For a more user-friendly implementation and various extensions of the method, see the R package `bayesCureRateModel`.